Last update on

 Find out how to pick up your Sakura Mobile Pocket WiFi at Kansai International Airport.

 Kansai Airport offers a variety of options for travel SIM cards: service counters, vending machines, and booking ahead online.
-Because each competitor plan offers different amounts of prepaid data, the table below compares which plans offer the best value per gigabyte (GB) of data.
+Because each competitor plan offers different unlimited data plans, the table below compares which plans offer the best value.